HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/New-SupplementalWDACConfig.md

 ### -PolicyPath

 Browse for the xml file of the Base policy this Supplemental policy is going to expand.
-Supports tab completion by showing only `.xml` files with **Base Policy** Type.
+Supports GUI file picker that only shows XML files, press TAB after the parameter to launch it.

 <div align='center'>